panedrone/sqldalmaker/README.md

 ![SQL DAL Maker](sdm_dj-sa.png)

 At the stage of code generation, the target database must exist and be available for JDBC connection.

-Code generator uses "live" JDBC metadata to synchronize generated code with the current database schema.
+"Live" JDBC metadata are used to synchronize generated code with the current database schema.

 Implemented as plug-ins for [Eclipse IDE](http://marketplace.eclipse.org/content/sql-dal-maker), [IntelliJ-Platform](http://plugins.jetbrains.com/plugin/7092), and [NetBeans 11+](https://github.com/panedrone/sqldalmaker/releases/tag/latest).